brownrl/gpxtrack/README.md

-# gpxtrack
+# GPX Navigator

-A simple PWA to be installed on your phone, helping you follow a GPX track and see your position on it.
+A simple and minimal PWA to be installed on your phone, helping you follow a GPX track and see your position on it.
+Developed with a heavy focus on battery efficiency and ease of use.

 ## Installation